DMO-droid/Yahoo-Finance-Global-Markets-2026/EDA_report.md

    * **Observation:** Anomalies like negative equity (from heavy buybacks) or extreme losses were identified
    * **Solution:** Engineered a flag_extreme_margins feature to identify companies with profit margins < -50% or ROE > 200%, allowing for easy risk-filtering in investment strategies

----

-## 📊 Dashboard Insights & Results
-The finalized EDA resulted in a high-performance Investment Screener Dashboard:

-1. Rating Distribution: The market sentiment appears bearish/cautious, with Sell (90) and Hold (75) ratings dominating the landscape
-2. Composite Score vs. Return: A strong positive correlation ($r = 0.67$) was established between the engineered Composite Score and 1-year returns
-3. Sector Strength: Heatmap analysis indicates that Energy and Basic Materials currently hold the highest Momentum and Composite scores
-4. Top 20 Picks: The "Top 20 Cổ phiếu" table